 3. What bank has free business checking?

-3. Do I need a business checking account?
+4. Who needs a business checking account?

 If you’re a freelancer, entrepreneur, or small business owner, you need to have a business checking account that is completely separate from your personal bank accounts.
 Not only will it make bookkeeping much simpler, but it will save you from a lot of headaches at tax time.
 You can sync your account with a program like QuickBooks or Freshbooks to make tax preparation a breeze.

-4. What do I need to open a business bank account?
+5. What do I need to open a business bank account?

 - Identification, such as a driver’s license

-- Business license
+- Business license, if applicable